-- A. Register for classes, including Supervised Practicum (PSY6800). - B. Continue in Supervised Practicum and in your clinical training site accumulating clinical training hours. - C. Review audit sheet and Track Your Hours report to ensure you are on track for your desired graduation date.
+- A. Register for classes, including Supervised Practicum (PSY6800). - B. Continue in Supervised Practicum and in your clinical training site, accumulating clinical training hours. - C. Review and audit accrued clinical experiences (hours of direct clinical services and supervision) and the Track Your Hours report to ensure you are on track for your desired graduation date. - D. Complete End-of-Semester Watermark activities